Simulated NFL 2020 Draft: Patriots, Raiders, Cowboys, Giants go on defense; Bucs, Chargers enter QB

 With the 2020 NFL Draft less than three months away, it's time to reexamine the projected selections in the last simulated draft of the first 2020 round of Sporting News.

-With the draft order aimed at resolution and the stock of several attractive professional prospects that focus, without further ado, this is how we now see the selections that are developed from No. 1 to No. 32.
+With the draft order being resolved and the stock of several attractive professional prospects that focus, without further ado, this is how we now see the selections that are developed from No. 1 to No. 32.

+MORE: Ranking of the 50 best free agents in the NFL by 2020

 NFL 2020 simulated draft